code-423n4/2023-01-biconomy/README.md

 *Note for C4 wardens: Anything included in the C4udit output is considered a publicly known issue and is ineligible for awards.*

-1. User are able to specify arbitrary `gasFeePaymentArgs` and can bypass fee payment: An off-chain check is performed by Biconomy's relayers to verify if enough gas fee has been paid before processing the transaction on the destination chain.
-Insufficient fee payment would result in the user's funds being locked on the source chain liquidity pool which dis-incentivises users from paying insufficient gas fee.

 # Overview
 ## Introduction